Mon language: History

 The region's language shift from Mon to Burmese has been ascribed to a combination of population displacement, intermarriage, and voluntary changes in self-identification among increasingly Mon–Burmese bilingual populations in throughout Lower Burma.
 The shift was certainly accelerated by the fall of the Mon-speaking Restored Hanthawaddy Kingdom in 1757.
 Following the fall of Pegu (now Bago), many Mon-speaking refugees fled and resettled in what is now modern-day Thailand.
-By 1830, an estimated 90% of the population in the Lower Burma self-identified as Burmese-speaking Bamars; huge swaths of former Mon-speaking areas, from the Irrawaddy Delta upriver, spanning Bassein (now Pathein) and Rangoon (now Yangon) to Tharrawaddy, Toungoo, Prome (now Pyay) and Henzada (now Hinthada), were now Burmese-speaking.
-Great Britain's gradual annexation of Burma throughout the 19th century, in addition to concomitant economic and political instability in Upper Burma (e.g., increased tax burdens to the Burmese crown, British rice production incentives, etc.) also accelerated the migration of Burmese speakers from Upper Burma into Lower Burma.
+By 1830, an estimated 90% of the population in the Lower Burma self-identified as Burmese-speaking Bamars.
+Huge swaths of former Mon-speaking areas were now Burmese-speaking, from the Irrawaddy Delta upriver, spanning Bassein (now Pathein) and Rangoon (now Yangon) to Tharrawaddy, Toungoo, Prome (now Pyay) and Henzada (now Hinthada).
+Great Britain's gradual annexation of Burma throughout the 19th century also accelerated the migration of Burmese speakers from Upper Burma into Lower Burma.
+So did the economic and political instability in Upper Burma that came with it, among it increased tax burdens to the Burmese crown and British rice production incentives.

 The Mon language has influenced subtle grammatical differences between the varieties of Burmese spoken in Lower and Upper Burma.
 In Lower Burmese varieties, the verb ပေး ("to give") is colloquially used as a permissive causative marker, like in other Southeast Asian languages, but unlike in other Tibeto-Burman languages.
 This usage is hardly employed in Upper Burmese varieties, and is considered a sub-standard construct.

+Bauer traces a comparable donor relation to Thai.
+He derives modern Thai tham "to do" and its doublet kratham from Old Mon kindaṁ, attested from the 7th century.
+In Sukhothai Inscription II he identifies a verb carrying an Old Mon prefix found nowhere else in Thai epigraphy, and concludes that the first language of its writer may not have been Thai but Mon.

+Mon also gave particles to Old Khmer.
+Bauer holds that Old Khmer is likely to have borrowed a limited number of them between the 9th and the 11th centuries.
+Among them are a second subordinating marker "man", beside Khmer's own "tel" and "syañ", and a clause-final "ra".

 In 1972, the New Mon State Party (NMSP) established a Mon national school system, which uses Mon as a medium of instruction, in rebel-controlled areas.
 The system was expanded throughout Mon State following a ceasefire with the central government in 1995.
 Mon State now operates a multi-track education system, with schools either using Mon as the primary medium of instruction (called Mon national schools) offering modules on the Mon language in addition to the government curriculum (called "mixed schools").
 In 2015, Mon language courses were launched state-wide at the elementary level.
 This system has been recognized as a model for mother-tongue education in the Burmese national education system, because it enables children taught in the Mon language to integrate into the mainstream Burmese education system at higher education levels.